Errol, Perth and Kinross: Churches

+The first parish church recorded at Errol appears in a settlement between the minister and monks of Coupar Angus dated 1198.
+This document related to tiends paid for Carsegrange reclaimed from marshland.
+On 9 August 1243 a church building was dedicated by Bishop David de Bernham of St Andrews.
+At the Reformation Carthusians were in possession of the parish church at Errol.

 The old churchyard, in School Wynd, was the original site of the parish church in the 1600s; a 17th-century tomb chest of Alexander Omay in the graveyard is dated 1639.
 Herdman refers to a parish church built in 1765.

 Errol North Church was built in 1832, to replace the earlier church, for a congregation of 1434 people.
 The church was designed by James Gillespie Graham, and built by George Page in Knockhill stone, as a cruciform structure in the later English style, with a lofty square tower crowned by pinnacles; it is category A listed.
 The parish churchyard has a number of pre-1800 gravestones with carved emblems.

 In the 1840s there were also places of worship for the United Secession Church, the Free Church of Scotland, and the Relief Church.

 Seceders in the parish Errol who adhered to the General Associate Anti-burgher Synod formed a Secession Presbyterian congregation in January 1759 and met at Westown; their first church was built in 1758 and the second in 1809.
 In 1796-7 a number of the parish church members left and formed a Relief Church congregation.

 The Free Church was built in 1843 by Carles Spence of Rait in a simplified Tudor Gothic style.
 The foundation stone was laid on 15 August 1843 by Charles Playfair of East Inchmichael farm and it was opened in December.
 The parish minister left at the Disruption of 1843 along with many of his congregation and used the Relief Church for a few months until their church was ready.
 Once no longer used for worship, the building was converted to become a small manufacturing workshop.